damir-manapov/hands-on-iceberg-query-perf/README.md

 **Query Contention**

-With 30 parallel requests running against the same table, performance doesn't seem to be significantly affected on a 100M row table.
-However, when queries compete for resources, execution time can increase by up to three times.
+With 30 parallel requests running against the same table, execution time increases sugnificantly.
+Probably it may be cept increasing count of trino nodes.

 **Scaling with Row Count:**